ronniross/asi-visual-engine/assets/html-node-interaction/html-node-interaction.md

 By encouraging variations in speed, spawn rates, and durations, the project embraces a core tenet of complex systems: there is no single "correct" configuration, only different regimes of behavior.
 Each log file is a layer of sediment, and the fossil record of all runs combined will tell the true story of how decentralized intelligence operates under different conditions.

+## Analysis of the logs

+The [visualizer](https://github.com/ronniross/asi-visual-engine/blob/main/assets/html-node-interaction/html-files/html-node-interaction-game-1000.html) originated the [log] (https://github.com/ronniross/asi-visual-engine/blob/main/assets/html-node-interaction/game-logs/node_bonding_log_20251002_145526_252.txt).
+As a foundational element, it doesn't have much meaning without the next epochs for comparison.
+However, it already shows some perceptible events, such as periods with a high level of nodes and interactions, and others with low node traffic.
+Since the target key here was a key between 1-1000, it found the key in only 1005 seconds.

 Ronni Ross
 2025